alex-kalanis/simple-vin/README.md

 $lib = new \kalanis\simple_vin\DeeperVin(); // can be set via DI, usually no more dependency need
 $manufacturers = $lib->getPossibleManufacturers('ZAP......D.......'); // Piaggio, Vespa, Gilera
 ```

-(Refer to [Composer Documentation](https://github.com/composer/composer/blob/master/doc/00-intro.md#introduction) if you are not
-familiar with composer)

 ## Sources